-Any student, who may require special arrangements in order to meet course requirements, should contact the instructor as soon as possible.
-Students should present the appropriate documentation from the university's Disability Support Office (METU Library, Solmaz İzdemir Hall, phone: 2107196, e-mail: engelsiz@metu.edu.tr, website: http://engelsiz.metu.edu.tr) verifying their disability and outlining the special arrangements required.
+Any student, who, because of a disabling condition, may require special arrangements in order to meet course requirements, should contact the instructor as soon as possible.
+Students should present the appropriate documentation from the university's Disability Support Office (METU Library, Solmaz İzdemir Hall, phone: 2107196, e-mail: engelsiz@metu.edu.tr, website: http://engelsiz.metu.edu.tr) verifying their disability, and outlining the special arrangements required.
 Please note that no accommodations will be provided prior to the completion of this approved university process.